simonccc/btsmarthub-utils/README.md

 gui_ver  "1.56 15_02_2019"
 ```

 # Features

 * scrape the logs displayed in the normal gui and tail -f them in the console or send to syslog

 * poll the internet usage for mac addresses connected and send the metrics to graphite

 * docker image to ease deployment

+* delete a device from the smarthub from the command line

 # manual setup